Independent animation: LGBT representation

+Racial diversity

 Angakusajaujuq: The Shaman's Apprentice (2020), featuring Canadian Inuit characters, won Best Independent Short Film at the Festival Stop Montreal.

 African American animator/filmmaker Ayoka Chenzira is known for the 1984 satirical animated short Hair Piece: A Film for Nappyhead People, which was inducted into the National Film Registry in 2018.
+Another example of independent African-American animation is Bruce W. Smith's 2019 Academy Award-winning short film Hair Love.

+The 2016 autobiographical stop-motion short Deer Flower, made by Los Angeles-based filmmaker Kangmin Kim, mines his childhood in South Korea for themes.

 Independent animation outside the United States

+Italy

+Independent Italian animators include Ursula Ferrara (who used techniques similar to animation pioneers like Emile Cohl on her 1986 film Lucidi Folli), Alberto D'Amico, Saul Saguatti (known for his 1995 series Short Splatter Collection) and Bruno Bozzetto, known for the 1976 feature Allegro Non Troppo and the 1990 Academy Award-nominated Grasshoppers.

 Germany

 One of the earliest feature-length animated films was The Adventures of Prince Achmed, made in 1926 by Lotte Reiniger, a German artist who made silhouette animation using intricate cut-out figures and back-lighting.
-She made another feature, Dr. Dolittle, in 1928.

 The United Kingdom

-The BFI funded around thirty pieces of experimental animation between the mid-fifties to mid-nineties (notable examples: The Quay Brothers).
-Another major contributor to independent animation in Britain was Channel 4, which gained an international reputation as one of the most adventurous broadcasters of animation featuring works from Joanna Quinn (Girls' Night Out), Paul Barry (The Sandman), Mark Baker (The Village), Barry Purves (Next) and former National Film Board of Canada animator Paul Driessen (3 Misses).
+The BFI funded around thirty pieces of experimental animation between the mid-fifties to mid-nineties (notable examples: the Brothers Quay).
+Another major contributor to independent animation in Britain was Channel 4, which gained an international reputation as one of the most adventurous broadcasters of animation featuring works from Joanna Quinn (Girls' Night Out), Alison de Vere (Mr. Pascal) Paul Barry (The Sandman), Mark Baker (The Village), Barry Purves (Next) and former National Film Board of Canada animator Paul Driessen (3 Misses).

 Another British animated milestone, the 1978 adaptation of Watership Down by American filmmaker Martin Rosen, was also made independently as well.

 France

-Examples of French independent efforts include René Laloux's Cannes-winning Fantastic Planet (1973) and Jérémy Clapin's Annecy Film Festival winner I Lost My Body (2019).
+Examples of French independent efforts include René Laloux's Cannes-winning Fantastic Planet (1973), Sylvain Chomet's The Triplets of Belleville (2003) and Marjane Satrapi's own 2007 adaptation of her graphic novel Persepolis.

 Japan

-Kōji Yamamura, Masaaki Yuasa, Yoji Kuri and Kihachiro Kawamoto have been prominently acclaimed Japanese independent animators known for their artistic qualities.
+Satoshi Kon, Kōji Yamamura, Masaaki Yuasa, Yoji Kuri and Kihachiro Kawamoto have been prominently acclaimed Japanese independent animators known for their artistic qualities.

+Hayao Miyazaki's 2001 Academy Award-winning classic Spirited Away was also made independently.

+China

+Animation director Liu Jian is known for his independently-produced features Piercing I (2010) and Art College 1994 (2023).

+South Korea

+Independent cel animation made in South Korea during the 1980s-90s included Lee Yong-bae's award-winning tale of Sleeping Buddha Wa-Bull (1994) and powerfully political efforts from Choe Jeong-hyeon.

+Brazil

+In 2016, Alê Abreu's Boy and the World (released in 2013) won the first Annie Award for Best Animated Feature – Independent at the 43rd Annie Awards.
+Two years later, Tito and the Birds would be nominated in the same category.